Ultimate guide: how to become a PA

 Learn about the role

-You may feel that you already know all there is to know about a personal assistant – it’s all in the name, you assist your manager in their day-to-day work?
-But the duties of the PA role are more varied and complex than it might seem at first glance.
+You may feel that you already know all there is to know about a personal assistant – it’s all in the name, you assist your manager in their day-to-day work.
+However, the duties of the PA role are more varied and complex than they might seem at first glance.
 Educating yourself on the reality of a PA career is the first step in how to become a PA.

 Next, you need to have a good understanding of your potential salary as a PA.
 These will likewise vary across industries, and tempering your expectations will help you plan personal budgets and prepare you for the negotiation stages of the interview process.

-It’s not just the first salary you should be thinking about, but the potential for raises and promotions as your career progresses.
+It’s not just the first salary you should consider, but the potential for raises and promotions as your career progresses.
 There are several avenues for professional growth as a personal assistant – perhaps you’d one day like to move into an executive assistant job to get a sense of how a business operates at the senior level, or you dream of seeing the world while working in a virtual assistant position.
-You should explore all these possible paths and make short-to-medium term plans to help you follow them.
+You should explore all these possible paths and make short-to-medium-term plans to help you follow them.

 Tune up your skills